 Queens Park (3rd Avenue) has a picnic table and shelters, a petting zoo, skate park, rose gardens, a spray park, playground and off-leash dog area.
 There are sports fields to play on and an outdoor fitness circuit if you want to get a workout in.
 Grab some snacks at the concession and enjoy a nice day at the park.

 Rocky Point Park (2800 Murray Street) is a great place for a family picnic.
 It boasts Shoreline Trail for a hike, kayaks and paddleboards to rent, a spray park, an outdoor pool, skatepark, a bike park and even delicious ice cream cones.
 There will be lots of fun things to do before and after your picnic meal.

 Queen Elizabeth Park (Cambie Street and West 33rd Avenue) is another wonderful picnic spot.
 Bloedel Conservatory is in the park with quarry gardens, an arboretum, a rose garden, art installations as well as fountains.
 There’s room to play basketball, tennis, lawn bowling, roller hockey and golf.
 There are picnic tables, BBQ pits and an off-leash dog area so your four legged family members will have fun too!

-Stanley Park is huge – 400 hectares of lush greenery, expansive trails, beaches and more.
-There’s four playgrounds, pitch and putt, tennis courts, a water park, outdoor pool, and a miniature train to ride.
+Stanley Park is huge - 400 hectares of lush greenery, expansive trails, beaches, and more.
+There are four playgrounds, pitch and putt, tennis courts, a water park, an outdoor pool, and a miniature train to ride.
 There are lots of picnic spots and when you’re done you can head down to the Aquarium or look at the totem poles.

-Lighthouse Park (4902 Beacon Ln) has walking trails and a functioning lighthouse to explore.
-Watch birds and spend time with your dog off-leash.
+Lighthouse Park (4902 Beacon Ln) has walking trails & a functioning lighthouse to explore.
+Watch birds & spend time with your dog off-leash.
 At 75 hectares, there’s so much to explore.
-It’s a popular picnic spot for good reason!
+We can't get enough of this one!